Data Definitions

 To Top

-The proportion of licensed childcare slots available for all youth, age 5 and under, in a community.
+The proportion of licensed childcare slots available for all youth, age 5 and under, in an area.
 This serves as a proxy measure for access to local, licensed childcare, which is a key component of early youth development.
 Research from the National Institute for Early Education Research (NIEER) and the National Association for the Education of Young Children (NAEYC) consistently shows that access to high-quality early childhood education positively impacts cognitive, social, and emotional development.
 It also supports parents’ participation in the workforce, contributing to economic stability.
 Other important considerations when assessing the access that young people have to early childcare include affordability, quality standards, and inclusivity and diversity.
 Data on childcare slot availability comes from youth (0-5) population US Census data and IECAM data on full-time licensed center slots from “Infant” to “Age Five to Kindergarten”.

 College Enrollment